cargo-public-api/cargo-public-api/docs/CONTRIBUTING.md

 and `cargo public-api` renders this item in the following way:

 ```
-pub fn bat::PrettyPrinter::input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
+pub fn bat::PrettyPrinter::input_files<I, P>(&mut self, I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
 ```

-If we remove newline characters and add some whitespace padding to get the alignment right for side-by-side comparison, we can see that they are exactly the same, except an irrelevant trailing comma:
+If we remove newline characters and add some whitespace padding to get the alignment right for side-by-side comparison, we can see that they are exactly the same, except omissions of function parameter names and an irrelevant trailing comma:

 ```
 pub fn                     input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>,
-pub fn bat::PrettyPrinter::input_files<I, P>(&mut self, paths: I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
+pub fn bat::PrettyPrinter::input_files<I, P>(&mut self,        I) -> &mut Self where I: IntoIterator<Item = P>, P: AsRef<Path>
 ```

 # Constraints